A Cartesian grid-based boundary integral method for moving interface problems: Moving interface problems

-where $\varepsilon_C(\mathbf{n})$ and $\varepsilon_V(\mathbf{n})$ are surface tension and molecular kinetic coefficients, which are non-negative and may depend on the orientation of the interface.
-The normal velocity of $\Gamma$ is determined by the Stefan equation.
+where $\varepsilon_C(\mathbf{n})$ and $\varepsilon_V(\mathbf{n})$ are non-negative surface tension and molecular kinetic coefficients.
+The two coefficients may depend on the orientation of the interface, in which case the problem is anisotropic.
+The thermal flux has a jump across the interface, which is related to the interface velocity through the Stefan condition,

-Here, the notation $[\cdot]$ means the jump value of a quantity across the interface.
-For example, given a piece-wise continuous function $q$, we have
+Here, the notation $[\cdot]$ denotes the jump of a quantity across the interface.
+For example, for a piecewise continuous function $q$, it is defined by